 Taleyarkhan is a full professor in the Purdue University School of Nuclear Engineering.
 When he was a Distinguished Scientist at Oak Ridge, one of his more-interesting inventions was the technology behind variable-velocity bullets, the real-life concept depicted in the television series “Star Trek,” known by the familiar phrase "set phasers to stun."
 After a journalist wrote a news story about his invention, the government classified the research.
 Before Oak Ridge, Taleyarkhan worked for Westinghouse Electric Corp.

 Creating nuclear fusion in a benchtop experiment was and still is a radical idea, particularly when nations around the world had spent, and are still spending, tens of billions of dollars in experimental fusion concepts for million-dollar devices the size of small houses.
-As the story goes, nobody has been able to repeat the Taleyarkhan group's sonofusion experiment.
-This is a problem because, if a scientific claim can't be independently replicated, it suggests but does not prove that the claim is wrong.
+As the commonly understood story goes, nobody has been able to repeat the Taleyarkhan group's sonofusion experiment.
+This is not true; a confirmation took place at Purdue before Taleyarkhan got there but the positive data was changed before publication to null data.
+The apparent lack of confirmation is a problem because, if a scientific claim isn't independently replicated, it suggests that a claim may be wrong.

-People generally assume that the six scientists fooled independent auditors at Oak Ridge, deceived Oak Ridge management, on two occasions fooled visiting professors at Purdue University who used Taleyarkhan's apparatus, and on a third occasion, during a review at Purdue, pulled the wool over the eyes of a dozen peers who came to Purdue to see the experiment in action.
+A lot of people have seen the supporting data and observed successful demonstrations.
+These include independent auditors at Oak Ridge, Oak Ridge management, visiting professors at Purdue University who used Taleyarkhan's apparatus, and during a review at Purdue, a dozen peers who came to Purdue to see the experiment in action.